zmievsa/autograder/README.md

 * Most features are demonstrated in examples/ directory
 * [Easy to grade](#Usage)
 * [Easy-to-write testcases](#Writing-testcases)
-* Testcase grade can be based on [student's output](#Helper-functions) in stdout
+* Testcase grade can be based on [student's stdout](#Helper-functions)
 * Can grade C, C++, Java, and Python code
 * A file with testcase results will be generated for each student
-* You can customize the total points for the assignment, maximum running time of student's program, file names to be considered for grading, formatters for checking student stdout, and [much more](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_formatters.py).
+* You can customize the total points for the assignment, maximum running time of student's program, file names to be considered for grading, formatters for checking student stdout, and [much more](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_config.ini).
 * [Anti Cheating capabilities](#Anti-Cheating) that make it nearly impossible for students to break the grader and choose their grades.
 * Grading submissions in multiple programming languages at once, as long as there are testcases written in each language.
-* Most of these features are described in detail in [default_config.ini](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_formatters.py), [implementation details section](), and [command line help section]()
+* Most of these features are described in detail in [default_config.ini](https://github.com/Ovsyanka83/autograder/blob/master/autograder/default_config.ini) and [command line help section]()
 # Installation
 * Currently, Linux-only and Python >= 3.6.
 OS X has not been tested.
 Windows, Python < 3.6 are not supported at all.
 * Run `pip3 install assignment-autograder`